evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-09/readme.md

 Duration: 11s
 ```

+At the portal now you can see that Diagnostics Settings are configured

 ![task3](images/task3-diagnostics.png)

-Click `Edit settings` to verify that only Metrics are configured
+and if you click `Edit settings`, you can see that only Metrics are configured

 ![task3](images/task3-diagnostics-edit.png)

 ## Task #4 - cleanup

-As always, don't forget to remove resources
+As always, don't forget to cleanup resources!

 Destroy resources and remove stack for `lab09-base` project